saltyorg/docs/docs/reference/guides/chazguides/teamdrive.md

 Here, I’m assuming you have access to a cloud drive, and you want to set it up so you can point Plex or Emby at it.
 No more than that.

+IMPORTANT NOTE: SALTBOX NOW HAS A MODULAR APPROACH TO MOUNTING THAT LETS YOU DEFINE THESE THINGS IN YOUR SETTINGS RATHER THAN DOING THEM MANUALLY.
+IT IS RECOMMENDED THAT YOU USE THAT METHOD RATHER THAN THIS.

 ## Overview

 There are three steps: